htothehilla/100DaysPython/log.md

 - Guess what the log was in another folder
 # Day 28: Module 2 Challenge
 **Completion Date:**
+- 19th July
 **Learned:**
+- Learned more about logging and how to use stackoverlofw for shortcurs
+- want to make my logging more robust
+- practiced more on if and else statements

 # Day 29: File Manipulations
 **Completion Date:**